Fix mold and allergy problems with dehumidifiers, air purifiers and vacuums

 To kill mold, you need to get the humidity below 50%, and around 35% is optimal.

 If it's a mold problem in your basement, having a contractor install vapor barriers around the outside of the foundation of the house is probably the best long-term option.

-(For an average size home, this can cost up to thousands.)
+If a vapor barrier isn't an option (due to cost or because the basement isn't a problem), then you can kill the mold by running a dehumidifier.
 A professional can install an expensive, high-throughput dehumidifier that can cover an entire house.

-We opted to try out a
+We opted to try out a cheap Soleus portable, and it worked continuously for five years before breaking.

 If none of the above are an option, then you can:

-- Open windows to the outside to equalize humidity.
+• Open windows to the outside to equalize humidity.

-- Insulate cold, moisture-beaded water pipes.
+• Insulate cold, moisture-beaded water pipes.

-- Remove paper and wood from affected rooms.
+• Remove paper and wood from affected rooms.

 Eliminating allergens and dust

 My wife and I had tried air purifiers like ionic breezes and filtered fans, but we only had marginal improvements in our allergy problems, and these devices were too maintenance-intensive.
-We still woke up each morning with stuffy noses, head congestion, sore throats and dry eyes.
-Our infant son was also having recurring stye eye infections, and each morning, his nose was clogged shut with dried mucus.

-Rabbit offers several models, but we chose the 582A because it has the highest coverage (780 square feet), it does germicidical filtering and it's very low maintenance.
-The 582A has three filters: one pre-filter cleaned by a vacuum once a month, one HEPA filter replaced every three years and one carbon filter washed about every three months in a sink.
+Our model has three filters: one pre-filter cleaned by a vacuum once a month, one HEPA filter replaced every three years and one carbon filter washed about every three months in a sink.

-We also got a good idea of which rooms in the house were the most polluted.
-The clean-filter indicator came on for the Rabbit in our bedroom after just two weeks, and when I pulled off the cover, there was about a finger's-width of accumulated dust and pet hair on the pre-filter, and thick coat on the HEPA filter underneath.
-(After that initial cleaning, it's since needed cleaning only every couple months as recommended by the manufacturer.)
+The clean-filter indicator came on for the Rabbit in our bedroom after just two weeks (instead of 3 months), and when I pulled off the cover, there was about a finger's-width of accumulated dust and pet hair on the pre-filter, and thick coat on the HEPA filter underneath.

 Vacuums